 Usually, test-takers can cheat when taking web-based exams by browsing through sites for answers while keeping the exam open on the main tab.
 They typically do this by copy-pasting the content into their browser to seek solutions to the problems.
 Another way participants indulge in cheating is with text messages.
 They can reach out to other candidates either by sharing the test or asking them for the solutions.
 They can even send screenshots/photos of the test using smartphone cameras.
 In light of the situation, Mercer | Mettl’s suite of remote proctoring technologies will ensure cheating-free exams.

-To conduct a secure online exam, start by selecting the type of online assessment you want to distribute, mapping the examinees who’ll sit for the exam, and sending out email links with exam details to the candidates.
+To conduct a secure exam, start by selecting the type of computer-based exam you want to distribute, mapping the examinees who’ll sit for the exam, and sending out email links with exam details to the candidates.
 The examinees can click on the email link or use login credentials for taking the exam online.

-This process is referred to as web proctoring wherein the test taker is specifically monitored using a webcam, access to the person’s screen during the test, and his/her mic.
+This process is referred to as web proctoring, wherein the test taker is precisely monitored using a webcam, access to the person’s screen during the test, and their mic.
 Web proctoring is of three types: Recorded proctoring, live online exam proctoring and automated proctoring.

 Online assessments, also known as digital or virtual assessments, are computer-based exams.
 Online assessments use information technology to empower test-takers to take assessments from anywhere, anytime.
 Online assessments are widely used by educational institutions and corporations.